Maine Marine Patrol Encourages Safety Heading into Recreational Boating Season

 In Maine, all children 10 and under must wear a life jacket.
 Adults don't have to wear them, but they must be available on board for every occupant.

-Safe boaters should also have working navigation lights, visual distress signals, sound signalling devices, VHF radio, cell phone, proper ventilation, and properly displayed registration numbers.
+Safe boaters should also have working navigation lights, visual distress signals, sound signaling devices, VHF radio, cell phone, proper ventilation, and properly displayed registration numbers.

 A thorough check of fire extinguishers and flares should be done to make sure they work.